 If you have not reached the age of 59 ½ and you still want to take a withdrawal, besides the tax, you would be charged a penalty of 10 per cent.
 There are some waivers which might allow you an exemption from the penalty.
 A few conditions under which you are allowed an exemption from penalty are withdrawals for first time home purchase (up to $10,000), higher education expenses, death, disability, un-reimbursed medical expenses, health insurance, annuity payments and payments of IRS levies.

 Contributions to a Roth IRA may be withdrawn tax-free at any time – it is a return of already taxed principle.
 Roth conversions – if you convert a traditional IRA into a Roth IRA, you will pay income taxes based on the converted amount.
 Also, there is a five-year “seasoning” period.
 If you are under 59 ½ and take a distribution during this five-year seasoning it will be subject to the 10% IRS penalty.
 Distributions will normally be from contributions, then conversions and finally earnings.

 More or less the distribution rules that apply to Traditional IRA also apply to SIMPLE IRA.
 Some minor differences that exist are related to early withdrawal.

 1) If a participant under the age of 59 ½ wishes to take a distribution and it has been less than two years since their first contribution into the plan, they could be penalized up to 25% (10% if more than two years) by the Internal Revenue Service.

 Transfer / Roll-Over Rules

 A rollover is a tax-free distribution from one retirement plan to the other.
-There are rules governing roll-overs which you need to know.
+These are the rules governing roll-overs which you need to know: